Last Updated July 26, 2022

 In general, the way these cash back websites work is you go to the cash back website and search the store you want to buy from online.
 Then click on that store.
 You are then redirected to that merchant’s website and you can shop as normal with your credit card, debit card, or gift card.

 You can use coupon codes and the site functions exactly as if you had not come through cash back website.
 After you complete your order, you will get cash back.

 Here’s my favorite cash back website:

 Rakuten is best for general online shopping.
 Every quarter they will send you a check or you can get paid through PayPal.
 When you sign up right now and purchase something through eBates you will get $30.

-I have gotten over $1,350 in cash back since I’ve been a member.
+I have gotten almost $1,400 in cash back since I’ve been a member.